 More information on the access office and the supports they provide can be found on the Access Office Page.

-Once you’ve accepted your offer and registered online it is time to start your journey as an IT Sligo student.
+Once you’ve accepted your offer and registered online it is time to start your journey as an ATU Sligo student.
 Welcome to the start of your college experience.

 - Confirm your accommodation & travel arrangements

-- Induction for First Year students will take place on 22nd & 23rd September 2021.
+- Induction for First Year students will take place in September 2022.
 Your Induction is designed to help make your transition to college an easier one.
-More information on induction is available here and on our Induction site.
+More information on induction is available here .